hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

-# Obsidian Theme - Mado Minimal
+# Obsidian Theme - Mado Miniflow
 This is a minimal theme version derived from the theme [Mado-11](https://github.com/hydescarf/Obsidian-Theme-Mado-11) and is inspired by the app design of [Doctave](https://www.doctave.com/).
 Certain styles are added, tweaked and removed from the original theme.
+The wave design is made with https://www.shapedivider.app/

 The special CSS class `mado-side-button` is removed on this version, however, `mado-header` is remained.